A station monitoring snow avalanche at a snow-covered mountain.

 • learn about basic meteorological processes and their interplay during past, present and future climate change.

-• gain a broad understanding of processes that create tsunamis, earthquakes, floods, landslides and avalanches, and how these can affect infrastructure and people.
+• gain a broad understanding of processes that create storms, landslides and wildfires, and how these can affect infrastructure and people.

 • achieve knowledge about hydrological systems in urban and rural areas including measures, strategies and plans for run-off management.